How To Set Up and Load the Moog Infinity Feeding Pump Correctly

 Common Setup Mistakes That Cause Feeding Interruptions

-Many feeding interruptions after setup can be traced back to a short list of daily use errors.
-A misloaded cassette, twisted tubing, incorrect routing, an unprimed line, or air left in the set can all stop feeding or trigger an alarm message soon after startup.
+Many feeding interruptions after setup can be traced to a short list of daily use errors.
+A misloaded cassette, twisted tubing, incorrect routing, an unprimed line, or air left in the set can all stop feeding or trigger an alarm soon after startup.
 These are common Infinity pump setup mistakes because they can be hard to spot when the setup is done quickly.

 If the Infinity pump is not running after setup, check the most likely causes first.
 A cassette that is not fully seated, tubing routing mistakes near the pump wheel, an unprimed line, or a no flow alarm caused by a setup issue are all more likely than a broader device problem.
 The pump status screen and alarm message can help narrow down whether the issue is related to setup error, occlusion, loading mistake, or air in the line.